AI-multimodal/Lightshow/docs/source/quickstart.rst

 ``cards`` is a catch-all input which is written directly to the preamble of the ``input.xml`` file.
 Essentially, any parameter can be provided here, and should be provided as strings (both keys and values).
 Note that certain cards, while required, are not directly passed using ``cards`` above.
 An example is the ``species_directory`` discussed below.

 ``species_directory`` lets the user to specify where the species files are located.
+The species files, which are in xml format, contain the lapw and lo information for each element.
 Usually, one can find these files in the exciting souce code under the ``species`` directory.
+The detailed description of the species files can be found `here <http://exciting.wikidot.com/ref:species>`.
 If ``species_directory`` is not set, a warning will show up indicating the users should copy the corresponding species files to the working directory, e.g. where the ``input.xml`` file is generated.

 ``edge`` sets the x-ray absorption edge.
 See :ref:`feff-reference`.